Joako360/osm2city/doc/manual/parameters.rst

 USE_TRAM_LINE                                   Boolean    False     Often tram lines are on top of existing roads or between.
 This can lead to
                                                                      roads being (partially) hidden etc.

-BUILT_UP_AREA_LIT_BUFFER                        Integer    50        The buffer around built-up land-use areas to be used for lighting of streets
-BUILT_UP_AREA_LIT_HOLES_MIN_AREA                Integer    100000    The minimum area a hole in a LIT_BUFFER needs to have, such that it is not
-                                                                     considered for lighting.

 =============================================   ========   =======   ==============================================================================

 With residuals: